yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

 #Additional note:

-Besides the annotation of the MAGs, this pipeline can aslo be applied in metagenome interpretation if the sequencing depth may not be deep enough to support the reconstruction of enough MAGs of high quality; under which situation, simply take the amino acid sequences of the CDS (protein conding sequences) in a metagenome dataset as "one draft genome", conduct the corresponding analysis, to explore the information on the diversity and abundance of the various carbohydrate active genes, apart from the info on the diversity and abundance of the various CAZy modules in a metagnome
+Besides the annotation of the MAGs, this pipeline can aslo be applied to annotate all the amino acid sequences derived from the metagenome datasets, to get info on: 1) the diversity and abundances of all the CAZy modules identified in the community; 2)whether cellulosome gene clusters were present in the community; 3) the types of the cellulosome gene clusters identified (cell surface adhering or not); 3) diversity and abundance of the carbohydrate active genes in the overall community; to achieve this, each amino acid sequences of a dataset is equivalent to one MAG in the above annotation pipeline.